 “Jews of Czechia: Yesterday and Today” Documentary

-Filmmaker Phyllis Zimbler Miller is the producer of the documentary and Yael K. Miller is the associate producer through their company Miller Mosaic LLC.
+Filmmaker Phyllis Zimbler Miller is the producer of the in-progress documentary and Yael K. Miller is the associate producer through their company Miller Mosaic LLC.
 Their research trip to Czechia in April/May 2023 — including visits to Prague and Terezin — provided numerous filming opportunities.

 The theme of the documentary is reclaiming the Jews of Czechia (Bohemia and Moravia) in 20th and 21st Century Central European Jewish history.